abedidev/qwen3-radiology/README.md

-# Clinical Multi-Label Disease Extraction from Abdominal Radiology Findings
+# Clinical Multi-Label Disease Extraction from Radiology Findings

-This repository contains the official implementation of our work on extracting multi-label disease findings from abdominal radiology reports using large language models.
+This repository contains the implementation of a work on extracting multi-label disease findings from radiology reports using large language models.
 The project evaluates both zero-shot pretrained LLMs and fine-tuned LLMs using supervised clinical data.

 The goal is to provide full transparency in preprocessing, modeling methodology, evaluation, and reproducibility.